Leanne Black: Creation and casting

 The character of Leanne was created as the mother of established character Nicole Miller (Sally Martin) in a storyline that saw her come out as bisexual to her family and reveal her relationship with Maia Jeffries (Anna Jullienne).
 Jennifer Ludlam was offered the role due to what she believed as, "being a certain age, and looking like I could pass for Nicole's mother."
+Ludlam had previously appeared on the soap in 1992 playing the role of Miles Lucas' mother Beverly Lucas.
 Leanne debuted onscreen in April 2010 and Ludlam enjoyed shooting the show due to the outspoken nature of her character.
 Ludlam was offered a reprisal of the role the following year and she appeared for 5 weeks in recurring role.
 She made her last appearance on 25 February 2011.

 Ludlam was offered to reprise the role 3 years later and agreed upon learning she was going to have, "my own arc and be a person."
 Leanne returned in March 2014, in a more central role that saw her become the receptionist at the hospital.
 Ludlam found it daunting filming at the reception desk due to its "iconic" nature and having worked with several former actors who played the receptionist role such as Elizabeth McRae (Marj Brasch), Geraldine Brophy (Moira Crombie) and Alison Quigan (Yvonne Jeffries).
 Ludlam was pleased how the character had developed following her 2014 return, "I feel very lucky.
 I came in for 6 months because I looked like I could play Sally Martin's mother and then years later I am still here and the writers have - and this is fantastic - have really started writing for me.".
-From 2021 onwards, Leanne was no longer a core cast member.
-She appears on a recurring basis.
+Ludlam played the role on both a regular and recurring basis, often departing for months-long stints for theatre shows; leaving the core cast in 2021.
+Ludlam ultimately quit the show in 2023 to return to theatre work, making her final appearance on 12 May.

+Ludlam intended this to be Leanne's final time on the show until she was contacted the following year with a pitch to kill off the character, and explore a cancer story alongside the complexities of recently introduced assisted dying legislation.
+She thought being able to return for Leanne's death was a, "gift, in a way" and the cancer storyline was, "quite important to get it right − and really trust my feelings and trust the writers" and "a privilege to farewell Leanne properly."
+Ludlam signed a 8-week contract that would cover her return and on-screen death.
+Noting Leanne's spirituality, she didn't rule out a return after death: "she'll probably pop-up ... anything's possible on Shortland Street."
+The character died on-screen on 9 July 2024.